Tony Cairoli: Post Racing Career

 After his full time racing career ended, Cairoli took up the role of team manager of the Red Bull KTM Factory team and oversaw their efforts in both MX2 and MXGP.

 Cairoli left KTM in 2023.
 He later revealed he had joined the new Ducati motocross program.
 In his role, Cairoli will report directly to Ducati Corse director Paolo Ciabatti and assist in the development of Ducati's motocross bikes and the efforts of both MXGP and AMA riders under the Ducati banner, with the first Ducati motocross motorcycles being ready to race in 2025.
+He raced the Ducati Desmo450 in two rounds of the 2026 AMA pro motocross series.